 William E. Fallon.
-If elected at the Annual Meeting, this will be William E. Fallon's first year serving on our Board.
+William E. Fallon joined our Board in 2020.
 Mr. Fallon previously served as an Executive Vice President at PNC Bank, N.A., holding various roles, including Chief Commercial Credit Office from 1996 to 2018 and Merger and Acquisition Leader from 2003 to 2018 and oversaw Wholesale Lending Originations from 1978 to 1996.
 In addition, Mr. Fallon served on the Executive Committee of The United States Golf Association from 2012 to 2017 and currently serves on the Executive Committee of West Penn Golf Association and the Pittsburgh Zoo & PPG Aquarium.
 Mr. Fallon received his Bachelor of Business Administration from the University of Notre Dame and his Master of Business Administration from The Ohio State University.
 Mr. Fallon's qualifications to serve on our Board include his extensive experience in the banking industry and his longstanding relationships with individuals and institutions in the industry.